 Evidence (ixazomib):

 CAR T-cell therapy is a cellular therapy for refractory and/or multiply relapsed myeloma.
-This therapy consists of autologous T cells transduced with an anti–B-cell maturation antigen (BCMA).
-This therapy has shown a 50% to 65% complete remission rate and a median PFS of 18 to 20 months in patients from highly selected nonrandomized series.[37-43][Level of evidence C3] On the basis of durable responses in these nonrandomized series, the U.S. Food and Drug Administration (FDA) approved the BCMA-directed CAR T-cell products idecabtagene vicleucel and ciltacabtagene autoleucel (cilta-cel) for patients with relapsed or refractory disease after four or more prior lines of therapy including lenalidomide or pomalidomide, bortezomib, and an anti-CD38 monoclonal antibody.[44]
-A review of the management of moderate-to-severe immune-related adverse events suggests immediate use of corticosteroids and supportive hospital care.[45]
-Other molecular targets and expanded clinical approaches are being investigated,[37,46][Level of evidence C3] even after prior noncellular anti-BCMA therapies.
+This therapy consists of autologous anti-BCMA transduced T cells.
+This therapy has shown a 50% to 65% complete remission rate and a median PFS of 18 to 20 months in patients from highly selected nonrandomized series.[37-39][Level of evidence C3] Based on the durable responses in these nonrandomized series, the U.S. Food and Drug Administration (FDA) approved the BCMA-directed CAR T-cell products idecabtagene vicleucel (ide-cel) and ciltacabtagene autoleucel (cilta-cel) for patients with relapsed or refractory disease.
+A review of the management of moderate-to-severe immune-related adverse events suggests immediate use of corticosteroids and supportive hospital care.[40]
+Other molecular targets and expanded clinical approaches are being investigated.[41][Level of evidence C3]

 Teclistamab is a T-cell-redirecting bispecific antibody.